sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/04 - Goodbye Hat Kid/03 - Change of Plan.md

 Snatcher glanced about, and made for one of the buildings just off the main moon set, one that marked Grooves's office.
 Spectators gasped upon seeing him - and seeing him with the Conductor screaming out as they both passed straight through the wall.

 "Good gracious!"
-DJ Grooves bolted upright, clutching his heart as both Snatcher *and* the Conductor phased into the room, the latter screaming.
+DJ Grooves bolted upright, clutching his heart as both Snatcher *and* the Conductor phased into the room in front of him, the latter screaming.
 "You gotta warn me before doin' that, darlings!
 Is it time already?"

 "*It wasn't, but she's trying to ditch us early.
 Hop on, we have two quick stops to make.*"